-Beecher Terrace Redevelopment Phases I, II, III – Choice Neighborhoods InitiativeBeecher Terrace | Louisville Metro Housing Authority | Louisville, KY
+Beecher Terrace Redevelopment – A Choice Neighborhoods InitiativeLouisville Metro Housing Authority | Louisville, KY

-The new sustainable, walkable, and amenity-rich Beecher Terrace community will feature commercial businesses on the first floor of select buildings along 9th and Muhammad Ali, and a renovated and expanded Art Deco style community center flanking an Olmsted-designed park.
+The new sustainable, walkable, and amenity-rich Beecher Terrace community will feature commercial businesses on the first floor of select buildings along 9th and Muhammad Ali, and a renovated and expanded Art Deco-style community center flanking an Olmsted-designed park.

 Phase II includes 108 multi-family units in 15 buildings, of Townhome and Garden Apartment designs.
-Buildings are two and three story.
+Buildings are two and three-story.

 The entire redevelopment is pursuing LEED for Neighborhood Development (LEED ND) and Enterprise Green Community certification.
 Enterprise Green Communities certification demonstrates the design team’s commitment to providing high performance, healthy homes for low-income families.